bartificer/programming-by-stealth/docs/pbs68.md

 ### Nav Tabs

-Now that our links are doing double duty as both nav items and nav links we have one more display style at our disposal — tabs.
-To use tabs rather than pills simply replace `.nav-pills` with `.nav-tabs`.
+Now that our links are doing double duty as both nav items and nav links, we have one more display style at our disposal — tabs.
+To use tabs rather than pills, simply replace `.nav-pills` with `.nav-tabs`.

 ```html
 <nav class="nav nav-tabs nav-justified">